ModRef/ModRef.github.io/ModRef2021.md

 ### **Prof. Torsten Schaub** (Universität Potsdam, Germany) - Answer Set Programming

+Answer Set Programming (ASP) has become a popular approach to declarative problem solving.
+More precisely, ASP is a rule-based formalism for modeling and solving knowledge-intense combinatorial (optimization) problems.
+What makes ASP attractive is its combination of a declarative modeling language with highly effective solving engines.
+This allows us to concentrate on specifying - rather than programming the algorithm for solving - a problem at hand.
+Historically, ASP has its roots in deductive databases, logic programming, and non-monotonic reasoning;
+its solving engines draw on the same technology as solvers for satisfiability testing.
+Given this origin, ASP is tailored to support closed as well as open world reasoning, which makes it predestined for knowledge representation and reasoning tasks.
+Interesting applications of ASP can be found in decision support systems, industrial team-building, music composition, train scheduling, product and software configuration, phylogeneticics, robotics, systems biology, timetabling, and many more.

+The talk will give a gentle introduction to ASP, its logical foundations, modeling capabilities, and solving engines, and conclude with an outlook on the ASP's potential impact as a knowledge-driven AI tool.

 ### **Dr. Bart Bogaerts** (Vrije Universiteit Brussel, Belgium) - Predicate Logic as a Modelling Language: The IDP system